- Open the MySQL config file, which is located at /etc/mysql/my.cnf on Linux systems.

 Check all your variables which have something to do with "log" by this command:

 show variables like '%log%';

 The filename of the general_log is stored in that variable: "general_log_file".
-The default general log folder on Ubuntu/Debian based Linux systems (like Linux Mint) is:
+The default general log file location on Ubuntu/Debian based Linux systems (like Linux Mint) is:

 These commands can help you, to see the setting quickly: